judoole/presentations/ios-test-frameworks/README.md

-Wanted to learn some not-so-popular frameworks for ios-testing so I made this presentation.
+Wanted to learn some frameworks to held drive TDD in iOS

 Frameworks that tingled my interest: